 In previous home preparedness articles, we discussed food preparedness and food storage ideas.
 However, no matter what your food plan is, you can’t store enough to last forever.
-At some point you’ll have to think about how to acquire new food sources.
+At some point you’ll have to think about how to acquire more food.

 In this article, we’ll show you one way to add sustainability to your food provisions.

 One method is to put together a fishing kit in a Plano organizer.
 The one being shown here measures approximately 10 1/2 long by 6 inches wide and 1 1/2 inches deep.
-Best of all, it has a larger compartment on the right side unlike many of Plano’s models.
-This allows the fishing line and larger items to be stored.
+Best of all, it has a larger compartment on the right which allows bigger items to be stored.
 You can’t do this when the whole box is completely filled with parallel slots like most organizers.

 3/8 ounce weights.

 There are also some rubber worms with jig heads by the brand Creme and an assortment of popular Rebel Classic Critters lures.
 Although not necessarily a survival must-have, the kit has a Rapala Fishing Clipper to make it easier to cut line.
 For the line, there’s 8 lb.
 Berkley Trilene in the kit.
 Yes, a lower weight would be better for catching smaller fish but having stronger line could have a dual role in building a shelter.

 For the fishing pole, either a collapsible pole could be added or you could fashion one from a branch.